docutils/docutils/docutils/docs/ref/doctree.rst

   Only `\<substitution_definition>`_ and `\<substitution_reference>`_
   elements use a distinct namespace with `case-sensitive but forgiving`_ matching of reference names.

-  In reStructuredText, `reference names <rST reference names_>`__ originate from `internal hyperlink targets`_, a directive's `name option`_, or the element's title or content and are used for internal cross-references.

   .. [#whitespace-normalization] Adjacent spaces, horizontal or vertical
      tabs, newlines, carriage returns, or form feeds, are replaced by a